 Steve Christensen spent over 40 years teaching music and drama in Oregon Schools before retiring in 2015.
 Steve started Sleepy Hollow Children's Theatre in 1995, with workshops in Sandy and Northern Idaho.
 In the past 17 years he has done 72 workshops with over 3,500 student involved.
 Steve has written 14 musicals for both young people and adults and is currently finishing his latest work, Who's the Fairest?

 Liz Hayden - Creative Dramatics

 Liz Hayden has been teaching Children’s Theatre for over ten years now.
 She had her beginnings in Santa Monica managing an Arts Camp and teaching at the Piero Dusa Acting Conservatory.
 Seven years ago, she moved to Portland and has had such an amazing time teaching drama independently through schools, Profile Theatre, Northwest Children’s Theatre, Shaking The Tree, and her theatre company Hand2Mouth.
 Liz began acting when she was six and owes much of her inspiration to the drama teachers in her young life.
 That’s why she loves to work with youth.
 She graduated with a B.A. in theatre from Southern Oregon University and a MFA in theatre from Northern Illinois University.
 Besides teaching she devises theatre and tours with her theatre company Hand2Mouth through out the year.
 Much like her theatre company, Liz's techniques are much the same.
 She loves to create a show from scratch or an adaptation based on all the spirit and personalities in the room with her.

 Laura Hiszczynskyj - Jazz, Ballet, Tap, Ballroom, Choreography

-Laura’s most recent choreography includes Lakewood’s Nine, She Loves Me and Show Boat and Urinetown for Clackamas Community College.
+Laura’s most recent choreography includes Lakewood’s Nine, She Loves Me and Show Boat, as well as Urinetown for Clackamas Community College.
 Laura has a BFA in ballet from TCU and an MFA in dance from the U of O. National Tours include Sesame Street Live and SwingDance America.